-J. Manley Robbins Trail is a 3.8 mile moderately trafficked loop trail located near Danville, PA that features a river and is good for all skill levels.
+J. Manley Robbins Trail is a 3.8 mile moderately trafficked loop trail located near Danville, Pennsylvania that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash